JakeTruscott/American-Legal-Lexicon/docs/index.md

 ## Acknowledgments

-We would like to give special thanks to the following individuals who's efforts as research assistants, peer reviewers, and other notable individuals who have been instrumental in developing this research agenda.
+We would like to give special thanks to the following individuals whose efforts as research assistants, peer reviewers, and other contributors have been instrumental in developing this research agenda.

 #### Research Assistants
 - Manya Arora (University of Florida)